Lhorla/HackBio-Internship/stage-1(lung adenocarcinoma).md

 ## **Validation of gene signature**

 Researchers divided 412 lung adenocarcinoma cases from TCGA into a training cohort (255 cases) and a validation cohort (157 cases).
 They analyzed gene expression data using univariate and multivariable Cox analysis.
 96 genes with significant prognostic associations were identified, including several long non-coding RNAs (lncRNAs).
 The genes were streamlined to 13, using Benjamini-Hochberg false discovery rate (FDR) and Hazard ratios (HRs),  from where a model with a group of 4 genes with the highest predictive ability emerged.
-This predictive gene set comprised **RHOV_,_ CD109_,_ FRRS1, and __LINC00941**, which are overexpressed in Lung Adenocarcinoma.
+This predictive gene set comprised **RHOV**, **CD109**, **FRRS1**, and **LINC00941**, which are overexpressed in Lung Adenocarcinoma.

 ## **Clinical implications**